DurkeshKumaaran/Tensorflow-Projects/README.md

 *Image Data Generator is imported from keras preprocessing image module and the images are rescaled and trained with 15 epochs
 *Numpy is used to convert the image into a vertical stack array and the test image set is validated *Meanwhile, by adding image augmentation, overfitting can be avoided

+#Transfer Learning Model
+*Pre trained model is downloaded and the convolution layer is disconnected in the existing model *The new model is trained and the existing model is added additionally for greater accuracy